 Avoiding a blood infection is the biggest concern, but it normally is only a risk when local infections are left alone and not treated.
 An infection itself is not likely to occur if the PICC line is kept clean and dry.
 A thrombosis from a blood clot can also lead to infection.

 The rest of the responsibility lies with the patient.
 The most important thing is to keep the dressing of the PICC dry.
 It cannot be wet at any time, whether while taking a shower or during a rain shower.
-Getting a PICC line cover to keep your PICC line safe and secure is a must.
+Getting a PICC line cover to keep your catheter site safe and secure is a must.

 Wet dressings are a breeding ground for bacteria and raise the risk of infection significantly.
 If the dressing gets wet, visit your nurse or physician as soon as possible to have the line replaced.
 Also avoid touching the PICC valve or the dressing, as these should only be handled by a medical professional.